opencog/atomspace/opencog/atoms/truthvalue/README.md

 fairly immediately wash out the confidence in any result, or drive the expectation value of truth to one-half.
-One work-around in the book is to propose upper and lower bounds, which act like error bars, modelling an asymmetric but still central-value-ish, Bell-curve-like peaks distribution.
+One work-around in the book is to propose upper and lower bounds, which act like error bars, modelling an asymmetric but still central-value-ish, Bell-curve-like peaked distribution.
 This drives TruthValues from two floats, to four.

 One can also be creative, and think about experimenting with fuzzy truth values.
-This was a thing in the 1970's and 1980's, and kind of made sense, given the speed of CPU's in that era, and the dawning realization that crisp true-valse can't do it all.
+This was a thing in the 1970's and 1980's, and kind of made sense, given the speed of CPU's in that era, and the dawning realization that crisp true-false can't do it all.
 So Atomese sprouts a FuzzyTruthValue.

 Trouble with mapping Bayesian inference to TruthValues (which only